-SARs Objectives Rationale ALC_DVS.2.1C The development security documentation shall describe all the physical, procedural, personnel, and other security measures that are necessary to protect the confidentiality and integrity of the TOE design and implementation in its de- velopment environment.
-O.Physical-Access O.Security-Control O.Alarm-Response O.Logical-Access O.Logical-Operation O.Staff-Engagement O.Maintain-Security O.Control-Scrap The physical protection is provid- ed by O.Physical-Access, sup- ported by O.Security-Control, O.Alarm-Response, and O.Maintain-Security.
-The logical protection of data and the config- uration management is provided by O.Logical-Access and O.Logical-Operation.
-The per- sonnel security measures are provided by O.Staff-Engagement.
+SARs Objectives Rationale ALC_DVS.2.1C The development security documentation shall describe all the physical, procedural, personnel, and other security measures that are necessary to protect the confidentiality and integrity of the TOE design and implementation in its development environment.
+O.Physical-Access O.Security-Control O.Alarm-Response O.Logical-Access O.Logical-Operation O.Staff-Engagement O.Maintain-Security O.Control-Scrap The physical protection is provided by O.Physical-Access, supported by O.Security-Control, O.Alarm-Response, and O.Maintain-Security.
+The logical protection of data and the configuration management is provided by O.Logical-Access and O.Logical-Operation.
+The personnel security measures are provided by O.Staff-Engagement.
 Any scrap that may support an attacker is controlled according to O.Control-Scrap.

-SARs Objectives Rationale ALC_DVS.2.2C The evidence shall justify that the security measures provide the necessary level of protec- tion to maintain the confidenti- ality and integrity of the prod - uct .
-O.Internal-Monitor O.Logical-Operation O.Maintain-Security O.Zero-Balance O.Acceptance-Test O.Reception-Control O.Internal-Transport O.Data-Transfer The security measures described above under ALC_DVS.2.1C are commonly regarded as effective protection if they are correctly implemented and enforced.
-The associated control and continu- ous justification is subject of the objectives O.Internal-Monitor, O.Logical- Operation and O.Maintain-Security.All devices including functional and non- functional are traced according to O.Zero-Balance.
-O.Acceptance- Test supports the integrity control by testing of the finished prod- ucts.
-The reception and incoming inspection supports the detection of attacks during the transport of the security products to ASECL according to O.Reception- Control.
-The delivery to the client is protected by similar measures according to the requirements of the client based on O.Internal- Transport.
-Sensitive data re- ceived by ASECL as well as sen- sitive data sent by ASECL is en- crypted according O.Data- Transfer to ensure access by ALC_DVS.2.3C ./. authorised recipients only.
-Not applicable due to [5], chapter 3.
-ALC_LCD.1.1C: The lifecycle definition docu- mentation shall describe the model used to develop and maintain the TOE.
-O.Config-Control O.Config-Process The processes used for identifi- cation and manufacturing are covered by O.Config-Control and O.Config-Process.
+ALC_DVS.2.2C The evidence shall justify that the security measures provide the necessary level of protection to maintain the confidentiality and integrity of the product .
+O.Internal-Monitor O.Logical-Operation O.Maintain-Security O.Zero-Balance O.Acceptance-Test O.Reception-Control O.Internal-Transport O.External-Delivery O.Data-Transfer The security measures described above under ALC_DVS.2.1C are commonly regarded as effective protection if they are correctly implemented and enforced.
+The associated control and continuous justification is subject of the objectives O.Internal-Monitor, O.Logical- Operation and O.Maintain-Security.
+All devices including functional and nonfunctional are traced according to O.Zero-Balance.
+O.Acceptance-Test supports the integrity control by testing of the finished products.
+The reception and incoming inspection supports the detection of attacks during the transport of the security products to ASECL according to O.Reception-Control.
+The delivery to the client is protected by similar measures according to the requirements of the client based on O.Internal-Transport.
+Sensitive data received by ASECL as well as sensitive data sent by ASECL is encrypted according O.Data-Transfer to ensure access by authorised recipients only.
+The delivery to the customer is protected by security measures according to the requirements of the client based on O.External-Delivery